Common symptoms of

 If rectal bleeding becomes heavy or changes color (such as

-from bright red to dark red), or if stools change color (from brown to maroon
+from bright red to dark red), or if stools change size, shape, or color (from brown to maroon

 or black), be sure to see your doctor.